Teen Events & Programs

 Teen Volunteer Program

-- Complete your community service hours in a dynamic setting
+- Provides an opportunity to complete your community service hours in a dynamic setting

-- At the current time, all of our volunteer opportunities are for high school-aged teens.
+- Current volunteer opportunities are for high school teens.

 - Check out our latest video.